udaydutt12/Airbnb-ML-Project/README.md

 ![](airbnb2.png)

-## In this Project, I explore the following Data Analysis/Machine Learning Techniques
+## In this Project, I explore the following Data Analysis/Machine Learning Techniques in order to find trends in Airbnb data in the Austin, Texas area.

 ### 1. Bagging
 ### 2. Booting